Exploring Breast Changes During Pregnancy: The Second Trimester

 Don’t Forget to Check Your Breasts Regularly

-If you do notice any new lumps, pain, redness, skin or nipple changes (other than darkening or size increases) or any coloured substance (which is not yellow, clear or white) from your nipple then it is advisable to discuss this with your doctor.
+If you do notice any new lumps, breast pain, redness, skin or nipple changes (other than darkening or size increases) or any coloured substance (which is not yellow, clear or white) from your nipple then it is advisable to discuss this with your doctor.

 For more information, check out the following video.